ChartGalaxy: A Dataset for Infographic Chart Understanding and Generation: Chart Types and Variations

 \subsection{Chart Types}

-We summarize chart types observed in the collected real infographic charts, drawing on two existing taxonomies: Data Viz Project~\cite{datavizproject} and Datylon~\cite{datylon}.
+We summarize chart types observed in the collected real infographic charts, drawing on two existing taxonomies:~\citet{datavizproject} and~\citet{datylon}.
 The diversity of chart types ensures that our synthetic infographic charts can adapt to a wider range of scenarios and data representations, making them valuable for model training and evaluation.
 The full list of \typenum{} chart types is in Figs.~\ref{fig:chart_type_part_1}-\ref{fig:chart_type_part_last}.